 Prenatal Yoga Info

-Here are a few things that we first want to share with you (whether you are attending the prenatal classes or a class in our regular schedule ) even though you may have done yoga prior to your pregnancy
+Here are a few things that we first want to share with you if you are attending a non pre-natal class even though you may have done yoga prior to your pregnancy

 - First of all get an OK from your OB/GYN before you start yoga or any physical activity during your pregnancy.